rubythonode/slash-developers/docs/concepts/images.md

 page: :docsImages
 name: Images
 title: Images
-metainformation: 'Images are a powerful way of explaining concepts, attracting a readers attention and creating an impact.
-Contentful has a separate Images API that helps you add and retrieve image files in spaces, but also offers manipulation features to make images look how you want.'
+metainformation: 'Contentful has a separate Images API that helps you add and retrieve image files in spaces, but also offers manipulation features to make images look how you want.'
 slug: null
-tags:
+tags: null
-  - Basics
-  - Content model
-nextsteps:
+nextsteps: null
- - docsLinks
- - docsContentfulImagesApi
 ---

 Images are a powerful way of explaining concepts, attracting a readers attention and creating an impact.
 Contentful has a separate [Images API](/developers/docs/references/images-api/) that helps you add and retrieve image files in spaces, but also offers manipulation features to make images look how you want.